 What to do if you dropped your AirPods in water?

-Now that you’ve understood the difference between water resistance and waterproofing, let’s look at the first things you need to do right after your AirPods fell in water.
+Now that you’ve understood the difference between water resistance and waterproofing, let’s look at the first things you need to do right after your AirPods fall into the water.

 1. Clean them with a microfiber cloth